internationaltouch/internationaltouch.github.io/_position_description/coaching-commission/chair.md

 ## Key Duties and Responsibilities

--   Provide expert advice and mentoring in event management ensuring activities reflect a commitment to best practice and ongoing improvement.
+-   Provide strategic leadership in FIT coaching development ensuring activities reflect a commitment to best practice and ongoing improvement.
+-   Develop and implement strategies for the development of coaches globally in accordance with the FIT Strategic Plan, annual Operational Plan, and Sport Development Priorities.
--   Develop FIT event education resources and provide education programs through courses, seminars and other activities.
+-   Oversee FIT coaching courses, programs, competencies and assessments globally.
--   Identify and endorse suitably qualified and experienced personnel to help deliver event education programs and development.
--   Conduct surveys with member NTA’s to identify, develop and enhance global standards in event management.
--   Provide networking opportunities for NTA’s to share ideas, experiences and initiatives for their ongoing development in event management.
--   Manage requests from NTAs for event proposals (including requests for the sanction of FIT endorsed Test matches and FIT Event Classification), education programs, seminars for NTAs, and make recommendations to the Sport Development Director.
+-   Assess and progress Coaching Commission Development Requests in consultation with Coaching Commission Members.
+-   Ensure FIT coaching related courses, programs, policies, processes and systems are developed, implemented, regularly reviewed and updated.
+-   Regularly update NTAs with any advancement in coaching techniques and/or trends.
--   Coordinate FIT Event Commission Member visits and expected outcomes with NTAs.
+-   Coordinate Coaching Commission Member visits and expected outcomes with NTAs.
--   Prepare and present to the Board Host Nation Agreements related to FIT Touch World Championships.
--   Develop and maintain the FIT Event Calendar that details all International events and NTA National and regional events.
--   Manage historical FIT event information by maintaining a FIT Event Historical Register that records the details and results of all international events and NTA national and regional events.
--   Work in close collaboration across the various FIT portfolios and Commissions in delivering and/or facilitating event management at the regional/national and/or international level.
+-   Plan, implement and coordinate coaching activities associated with FIT endorsed tournaments, events and activities, including specific requirements as detailed in the associated [Coaching Commission Policies].
--   Ensure the Event Commission meets its organisational obligations through effectively managing its governance and operational activities.
+-   Ensure the Coaching Commission meets its organisational obligations through effectively managing its governance and operational activities.
--   Work with the Event Commission members to prepare written reports for submission to the FIT Board as necessary and as requested post the completion of International events and visits.
+-   Work with the Coaching Commission members to prepare written reports for submission to the FIT Board as necessary and as requested post the completion of International Events and visits.
+-   Appoint the members of the Coaching Commission, after consultation with, and endorsement by, the Sport Development Director and the FIT Board.
--   Develop and maintain close working relationships with NTAs with a focus on supporting members in building their event management capacity.
+-   Develop and maintain close working relationships with NTAs with a focus on supporting members in building their coaching capacity.
--   Act as primary spokesperson for FIT in relation to FIT endorsed events and activities.
+-   Act as primary spokesperson for FIT in relation to coaching development activities associated with the Sport Development Portfolio.
 -   Actively support the organisation to maintain positive and productive relationships with members, media and other organisations.
--   Ensure informed decision-making is underpinned by high levels of ethics and integrity, and be committed to promoting responsible behaviours within the sport of Touch
+-   Ensure informed decision-making is underpinned by high levels of ethics and integrity, and be committed to promoting responsible behaviours within the sport of Touch.
 -   Perform all duties and responsibilities in accordance with the [FIT Code of Behaviour Policy] and [FIT Member Protection Policy].
--   Perform other responsibilities as may be assigned by the Board and Sport Development Director.
+-   Perform other responsibilities as may be assigned by the FIT Board and Sport Development Director.

 ## Qualifications and Other Requirements